-Knoco Ltd has conducted a global survey of Knowledge management every three years, starting in April 2014, with the latest in May 2020.
+Knoco Ltd has conducted a global survey of Knowledge management every three years, starting in April 2014, with the latest in September 2023.
 Participation has been free and confidential, and all participants received a free Knowledge Management Survey report.
-Over 1000 people have taken part in the surveys; mostly individuals leading Knowledge Management activities or members of Knowledge Management teams.
+Nearly 1200 people have taken part in the surveys; mostly individuals leading Knowledge Management activities or members of Knowledge Management teams.

-The main outputs from the report are listed to the left, and the survey report contains 93 graphs and 36 tables of data.
+The main outputs from the reports are listed to the left.
+For many of the factors surveyed, we can now look at changes over the course of the 4 surveys (ie the last 10 years of KM).
+The latest survey report contains 110 graphs and 35 tables of data.
 Three of the graphs are presented and discussed here

 Among the data collected through the survey was a subjective assessment of the maturity of knowledge management, described as "We are investigating KM but have not yet started", "We are in the early stages of introducing KM", "We are well in progress with KM", and "KM is embedded in the way we work".
 The picture to the right shows how this maturity level varies with company size.
 Click on the picture to see a larger version.